-- 1. Does the regulatory framework include: - a) Requirements or arrangements for providing pre-trade (e.g., posting of bids and offers) and post-trade (e.g., last sale price and volume of transaction) information to market participants on a timely basis? - b) Requirements or arrangements that information on completed transactions be provided on an equitable basis to all participants?375 - 2.
+- 1. Does the regulatory framework include: - a) Requirements or arrangements for providing pre-trade (e.g., posting of bids and offers) and post-trade (e.g., last sale price and volume of transaction) information to market participants on a timely basis? - b) Requirements or arrangements that information on completed transactions be provided on an equitable basis to all participants? - 2.
 Where an authorized exchange or trading system's operator permits derogation from the objective of real-time transparency, are: - a) The conditions clearly defined? - b) Does the operator and/or the regulator have access to the complete information to be able to assess the need for derogation and if necessary, to prescribe alternatives?

-Requires affirmative responses to all applicable Questions except that with respect to Question 1(a), pre-trade information and information on completed trades in a primarily institutional trading market are not available on a timely basis.
+Requires affirmative responses to all applicable Questions except that with regard to Question 1(a), pre-trade information and information on completed trades in a primarily institutional trading market are not available on a timely basis.

-374 Discussed in IOSCO Public Document No. 27, Transparency on Secondary Markets: A synthesis of the IOSCO Debate, IOSCO Technical Committee (December 1992), in Sections 3 and 4 on the content of information.
+&lt;sup>382 Discussed in IOSCO Public Document No. 27, Transparency on Secondary Markets: A synthesis of the IOSCO Debate, IOSCO Technical Committee (December 1992), in Sections 3 and 4 on the content of information and for a discussion of practice in member jurisdictions see IOSCO Public Document No. 168, Transparency of Corporate Bond Markets, IOSCO Technical Committee (May 2004).

-375 Equitable access supports price formation but does not necessarily mean equal access for all classes of customers.
+&lt;sup>383 Equitable access supports price formation but does not necessarily mean equal access for all classes of customers.